ml6team/fondant/README.md

 ## Installation

-Express can be installed using pip:
+Fondant can be installed using pip:

 ```
-pip install express
+pip install fondant
 ```

 ## Usage

-Express is built upon [KubeFlow](https://www.kubeflow.org/), a cloud-agnostic framework built by Google to orchestrate machine learning workflows on Kubernetes.
+Fondant is built upon [KubeFlow](https://www.kubeflow.org/), a cloud-agnostic framework built by Google to orchestrate machine learning workflows on Kubernetes.
 An important aspect of KubeFlow are pipelines, which consist of a set of components being executed, one after the other.
 This typically involves transforming data and optionally training a machine learning model on it.
 Check out [this page](https://www.kubeflow.org/docs/components/pipelines/v1/concepts/) if you want to learn more about KubeFlow pipelines and components.

-Express offers ready-made components and helper functions that serve as boilerplate which you can use to speed up the creation of KubeFlow pipelines.
-To implement your own component, simply overwrite one of the components available in Express.
+Fondant offers ready-made components and helper functions that serve as boilerplate which you can use to speed up the creation of KubeFlow pipelines.
+To implement your own component, simply overwrite one of the components available in Fondant.
 In the example below, we leverage the `PandasTransformComponent` and overwrite its `transform` method.

 ```
 import pandas as pd

-from express.components.pandas_components import PandasTransformComponent, PandasDataset, PandasDatasetDraft
+from fondant.components.pandas_components import PandasTransformComponent, PandasDataset, PandasDatasetDraft

 class MyFirstTransform(PandasTransformComponent):
     @classmethod